huijing/slides/30-smashingsf-2018/README.md

 As nascent countries, which were also ex-European colonies, there was an inevitable self-deprecation, a sentiment of Western superiority.
 It's a frame of mind that still lingers a little to this day.
 Because you cannot just declare independence and expect the culture and mindset of people who were occupied for generations to change overnight.

 I grew up in Malaysia and Singapore.
 Both countries a melting pot of cultures, races and languages.
 All around me, I could see street signs in Jawi and Latin characters, store-fronts with signs printed in Chinese and Malay.
 I read novels in Chinese, storybooks in English.
-All around me, the analogue world was filled with writing systems in all directions.
+All around me, the physical world was filled with writing systems in all directions.

 But in the digital world, everything was horizontal, top-to-bottom.
 And when you're a kid, you don't really think too much about such things.
 I had just assumed that was the way things worked.
 That in the digital world, interfaces would always be left-to-right.
 And almost always in English.

 ## On internationalisation

-Of the world's 7.6 billion people, only 4.9% are native English speakers, but 52% of websites are in English.
+Of the world's 7.6 billion people, only 5% are native English speakers, but 52% of websites are in English.
 Something isn't quite right about this ratio.

-The world is beautiful because of its cultural diversity.
-Language is part of a society's cultural heritage and is especially important for the maintenance of it.
+Language is an integral part of a society's cultural heritage, and a means to preserve it.
+As the world gradually moves toward the digital medium, it is crucial that we promote the creation of locally relevant content.

-The web is an informational medium, people go online to find out about things.
-Even if you're going online to buy something, don't you need information about the product you're going to purchase?
-So the priority is always content.
+The web is an informational medium, where people go online to find out about things.
+Like Yiying said yesterday, content is king.
 The web is only useful to people who can understand the content on it.

 Which is why I'm slightly comforted to know that Internationalisation is a priority at the W3C.
 It is crucial that a technology meant to be ubiquitous supports the creation of local content across the world.
 That every writing system in the world can be correctly rendered on the web.